krishops/marios_food_products/README.md

 ## Project Testing

 Within the root directory, run the command `docker-compose run web bundle exec rspec` to run the rspec tests of the project.
-Testing should output: **22 examples, 2 failures**
+Testing should output: **22 examples, 8 failures**

-The delete pages integration specs use two different options for handling confirmation pop-ups, unfortunately neither 'accept' modals or 'window' handlers are supported by the Selenium driver.
-Other working testing methods are still being researched by project owner.
+Errors in testing due to incorrect authorization set-up.

 ## Known Bugs

-Bug in routing: When landing page successfully accesses products page, a user is unable to add a new product.
+None

 ## License